 For much of her early musical life, Darlene Hodges found herself playing back-up guitar for fiddlers, when she herself would rather have been fiddling.
 Growing up with a fiddle-playing father and brother, she learned the guitar early, but it was when she went to college that “I decided that was stupid; I’d play what I wanted to.”

-Retired after a long teaching career, Darlene Hodges now spends much of her time playing music, and her primary instrument is still the fiddle that she built.
-She is a noted bluegrass and oldtime fiddler, as well as a classical violinist.
-She has played at the Georgia Mountain Fair and Mountain Heritage Day, and other festivals throughout the region.
-As much as she enjoyed her career and her professional colleagues, she says, "it was really good when I finally retired, and could just play music."
+After Darlene retired from a long teaching career, she spent much of her time playing music, and her primary instrument was the fiddle that she built.
+She was a noted bluegrass and oldtime fiddler, as well as a classical violinist.
+She played at the Georgia Mountain Fair and Mountain Heritage Day, and other festivals throughout the region.
+As much as she enjoyed her career and her professional colleagues, she said, “it was really good when I finally retired, and could just play music.”

 Darlene Hodges passed away on February 27, 2008 at the age of 75.